Avg: 3.4 from 273 votes

 P2 (5.1R 110ft) Angle up and right past a few flakes and belay at the Toilet Bowl.
 (This was once filled with dirt and vegetation.)

-P3 (5.2R 150ft) Head straight up past two bolts and a flake mid pitch.
+P3 (5.2R 150ft) Head straight up, you may pass remnants of two old bolts, but the first real pro is about 50 ft up at a flake mid pitch.
 Belay on a ledge with large crystals.

-P4 (5.3R 100ft) Head straight up passing a few cool pockets. (tricams) Belay in the underlapping crack at a thread anchor.
+P4 (5.3R 120ft) Head straight up passing a few cool pockets. (tricams) Belay in the underlapping crack at a thread anchor.

 P5 (5.4 130ft) Follow the arching crack, pull the through at an intersecting arch (~60ft) and belay on a ledge.
 (Lunch Ledge)